rimamehr/Election_Analysis/README.md

   <img src="/Resources/Image Change input file.png"width="800"/>
   </p>

-- If we see that our input file doesnt have the same format then once we are done importing a new results file into our code, we can make the following changes in our code to run the new numbers.
+- If we see that our input file doesnt have the same format, then once we are done importing a new voting results file into our code, we can make the following changes in our code to run the new numbers.
   <p align="left">
   <img src="/Resources/Image Change input file2.png"width="800"/>
   </p>